Fire in former care home believed to have been started deliberately

 The remainder of the first floor suffered smoke and heat damage, while the ground floor was unaffected.

-One hose reel, two breathing apparatus and two positive pressure ventilation vans were used to tackle the blaze.
+One hose reel, two breathing apparatus and two positive pressure ventilation fans were used to tackle the blaze.

 A fire service spokeswoman said the believed cause was malicious ignition.